Pvt. Vincent Charles Sykora

 Vincent was inducted into the U.S. Army on March

-Texas.
-He was sent to Fort Knox, Kentucky
+County, Texas.
+He was sent to Fort Knox,

-for basic training and then Camp Polk, Louisiana
+Kentucky, for basic training and then Camp Polk,

-He volunteered to join the 192nd Tank Battalion
+selected, to join the 192nd Tank Battalion while

 still at Camp Polk.
-He was assigned
+He was assigned to A

 Guardsman released from federal duty.